themaximalist/thinkabletype/README.md

 HyperText -> influenced -> WWW
 ```

-`HyperType` reads this file, builds the symbols and connections—and understand these ideas are interconnected.
+HyperType reads this file, builds the symbols and connections—and understand these ideas are interconnected.

-Interconnectedness is a core idea in `HyperType`—called **interwingle**.
+Interconnectedness is a core idea in HyperType—called **interwingle**.
 Interwingle means knowledge is deeply interconnected and there isn't a clean way to divide it up.

-`HyperType` provides this tool and many more to work with your information.
+HyperType provides this tool and many more to work with your information.

-From PageRank, to Text Similarity, to LLMs, `HyperType` wants you to do the hard work of thinking—and then it will do everything it can to help you hit the high notes.
+From PageRank, to Text Similarity, to LLMs, HyperType wants you to do the hard work of thinking—and then it will do everything it can to help you hit the high notes.

 ## HyperTyping

-`HyperType` is a lot of things.
+HyperType is a lot of things.
 It's a DSL, it's a parser, it's a hypergraph database, it's a text similarity vector search engine, it's an AI Research Copilot.

 But at it's core, it's just a library — and getting started is easy.

 ### Installing HyperType

-Install `HyperType` from NPM:
+Install HyperType from NPM:

 ```bash
 npm install @themaximalist/hypertype